FullMetalFalcons/beginners/README.md

 4. type `git config --global user.name` you should see your name
 5. type `git config --global user.email` you should see your email

+now you told git who you are and can properly save changes with commits in git and push to github

 # Initial Setup - Verify Email
 if you have not verified your email with github yet for your github account
 1. open github in a browser
-2. go to settings -> emails
+2. go to settings -> emails (if there should be an `!` on the emails button on the sidebar)
 3. click verify email
-4. open email and click that link
+4. open your email and click that verify link

-now you have a verified key locally and email address synced to github and you can modify code if you have permissions to
+now you have a verified key locally and email address synced to github and you can modify code if you have permissions to on your laptop and push changes to github properly

 ## Terms